-Let us proceed with the explicit construction of the formalism.
-Following \cite{Berges}, we add to the classical averaged action $\overline{S}$ a scale-dependent mass term, referred to as the \textit{regulator}: and denote the modified averaged partition function by $\overline{\mathcal{Z}_{\beta,k}^n}$.
+and denote the modified partition function by $\overline{\mathcal{Z}_{\beta,k}^n}$.
 Note that the regulator is assumed to be diagonal in both time and replica space.
 This choice is expected to be sufficiently general; however, other options have been explored in the literature, especially in the context of the random field Ising model \cite{Tarjus, Tarjus2}.
 We nevertheless believe this regulator is suitable for studying the system at long times \cite{lahoche2024largetimeeffectivekinetics}.

-The regulator function $R_k^{(N)}$ depends on the \textit{infrared scale} $k$, and we have added an index $N$ since we view $R_k^{(N)}$ as a random quantity, depending on the specific sample of the kinetic matrix $K$.
-In the limit as $N \to \infty$, $R_k^{(N)}$ converges to a deterministic function $R_k$.
+The regulator function $R_k^{(N)}$ depends on the \textit{infrared scale} $k$, and we include an index $N$ since we view $R_k^{(N)}$ as a random quantity, depending on the specific realization of the kinetic matrix $K$.
+In the limit $N \to \infty$, $R_k^{(N)}$ converges to a deterministic function $R_k$.

 The \textit{effective average action} $\Gamma_k$, which represents the effective action for UV modes integrated out up to the scale $k$, is defined by the following relation:

 where ${W}_{k}^{(n)}[\mathcal{L}]$ is the free energy of the modified partition function: